OnBlockIO/ghostmarket-sdk-js/README.md

 You can override automatic calculation of network fee and system fee if you add it to the last argument object on each transaction requiring signature.
 Example when buying a NFT:

-instead of `const buying = await gmSDK.buyMultiple(buyingDetails, {from: address})` simply do `const buying = await gmSDK.buyMultiple(buyingDetails, {from: address, systemFee: 0.2, networkFee: 0.2})` if you want to override both with 0.2 GAS
+instead of `const buying = await gmSDK.buyMultiple(buyingDetails, {from: accountAddress})` simply do `const buying = await gmSDK.buyMultiple(buyingDetails, {from: accountAddress, systemFee: 0.2, networkFee: 0.2})` if you want to override both with 0.2 GAS

 ### Buying one or more NFT